ursho2552/bern3d_tools/bayesian_optimization/README.md

 output_timescale_bern3d: "ave"
 ## Path to work directory where all the simulation results will be stored (e.g. scratch)
 work_directory: "/storage/scratch/users/my_username/Bayesian_optimizer/"
-## Results directory of Bern3D (in case the results and work directory are not the same)
+## Results directory of Bern3D and the optimizer, which will be in the workdirectory (will be overwritten during initialization)
-output_files_bern3d: "/storage/scratch/users/my_username/Bayesian_optimizer/results/"
+output_files_bern3d: None
+output_dir_optimizer: None

 # Choose model to run
 ## For Bern3d-v3, the flag has to be set to False else Bern3d_F90 is used